apalhinha/workout/content/exercises/auto/b/bird-dog.md

 ---
-date: 2021-03-16T12:01:26+01:00
 draft: false
 title: "Bird Dog"
 url: "/exercises/bird-dog-workout-exercise"
 eid: "bird-dog"
-description: "How-to, correct form, instructions and hints to perform Bird Dog.
-Similar exercises and video demo"
+description: "How-to perform the 'Bird Dog' movement, correct form, instructions and hints.
+Similar exercises, body parts activated, notes, tips and video demonstration"
 intro: ["The exercise requires a minimum balance and strengthens abs and glutes."]
 steps: ["Kneel in all four, knees with hip-width, hands shoulder-width.", "Raise one leg so that it stays horizontal to the ground.", "At the same time raise the opposite arm, also to be horizontal to the ground.", "Stay in this position a few seconds and return to the all-four position.", "This is one repetition."]
 hints: ["Keep your raised arm and leg in a straight line, parallel to the ground.", "Perform the exercise slowly, play attention to the form."]